agstephens/prog-soft/tools/docker/README.md

 But **you can stop it using the Docker Desktop Dashboard** - by clicking the stop button in the "Containers/Apps" window.

-## Or, run with interactive access to login to image
+## Or, run with interactive access (i.e. bash) to login to image

 ```
-docker run -it example/flask-app:latest
+docker run -it example/flask-app:latest bash
 ```

-NOTE: this doesn't seem to work in Windows Powershell.